platformsh/platformsh-docs/src/administration/integrations/notifications.md

 A notification can trigger an email to be sent, from an address of your choosing to one or more addresses of your choosing.

-You can check out an email notification by running `platform integration:get`, choosing `health.email`.
+You can view an email notification by running `platform integration:get`.

 ```bash
 platform integration:get